-The applicant to the anthropology program must send a completed application for admission to graduate study and official copies of all transcripts directly to the department, and must meet all Graduate School requirements for entry.
+The applicant to the M.A. in Anthropology program must send a completed application for admission to graduate study and official copies of all transcripts directly to the school, and must meet all Graduate School requirements for entry.
 Applicants whose native language is not English must achieve a TOEFL of 600 paper score, 250 computer score, 100 on the Internet-based test, or higher in order to gain admittance in the program.
 The Graduate Record Exam (GRE) is required for all U.S. applicants.
 Preference will be given to applicants who score in percentiles above 40.
 Although not required to take the GRE prior to admittance, all foreign students are strongly encouraged to take the exam prior to entering the graduate program and are required to take the exam before the end of their first year in the program.

 This program requires a nonrefundable $65 application fee that must be submitted with the application for Admissions to Graduate Study in Anthropology.
 Applicants must pay this fee by credit card.

-- Each student must complete three core courses: ANTH 500E, the core course in their subfield, and a course determined in consultation with the chair of the MA committee.
+- Each student must complete three core courses: ANTH 500E, the core course in their subfield, and a course determined in consultation with the chair of the M.A. in Anthropology committee.
 It is preferred that these courses be completed during the first year; no more than one core course can be deferred into the second year, and ANTH 500E must be completed during the first Fall semester in the program.
 At the end of the student’s first year of study, the faculty will evaluate each student’s performance in the completed core courses along with the rest of the student’s record and arrive at a decision on the student’s continuation in the program.
 This decision will take into account the overall evidence of the student’s abilities, potentials, and interests.

 - Each student must complete one or more regular graduate-level courses or seminars in each of two subdisciplines of the student’s choice (from among archaeological, linguistic, physical, sociocultural anthropology) beyond the core courses.

-- A further nine hours of course work will be assigned by the student’s committee after consultation with the student.
-These nine hours may include up to four hours of graduate credit to meet tool requirements, and may not include more than three hours of independent study or thesis.
+- A further nine credit hours of course work will be assigned by the student’s committee after consultation with the student.
+These nine hours may include up to four hours of graduate credit to meet tool requirements, and may not include more than three credit hours of independent study or thesis.
 No more than three hours of credit in ANTH 501, ANTH 590, ANTH 597, and ANTH 599 (thesis) may be applied toward the Graduate School requirements of 30 hours of graduate course credit and 15 hours of 500-level credit.
-The department requires two additional seminars (500-level course) beyond the core courses and the thesis hours.
+The program requires two additional seminars (500-level course) beyond the core courses and the thesis hours.

 - Each student must demonstrate a reading competence in a relevant language foreign to the student.
 Students entering the program may petition to have previously taken courses accepted for credit as equivalent to core courses in cases where the equivalence can be documented.

-M.A.
-Degree Committee, Thesis, Research Paper
+M.A. in Anthropology Degree Committee, Thesis, Research Paper

 - a research paper (normally one prepared for a class in the student’s subdiscipline) approved by the student’s advisor and the Director of Graduate Studies, and submitted to the Graduate School.